-Clearing it out like this makes sense, not only for you to be able to feel calmer when driving, but also will save petrol as the car won’t be as heavy (specifically true for larger items that you have left in the boot for as long as you can remember!)
+Clearing it out like this makes sense, not only for you to be able to feel calmer when driving, but also will save petrol as the car won’t be as heavy (specifically true for larger items that you have left in the boot for as long as you can remember!).

-Take a Break!
+Take a break – really!